-10. AUTHORIZATION FOR NON-DOE/NNSA OR DOE/NNSA FFRDCs
+x.
+Authorization for non-DOE/NNSA or DOE/NNSA FFRDCs (if applicable)

 The Federal agency sponsoring the FFRDC must authorize in writing the use of the FFRDC on the proposed project and this authorization must be submitted with the application.
 The use of a FFRDC must be consistent with the contractor's authority under its award.
-Save the Authorization in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_FFRDCAuth".
+Save the Authorization in a single PDF file using the following convention for the title "ControlNumber LeadOrganization FFRDCAuth".

-11. SF-LLL: DISCLOSURE OF LOBBYING ACTIVITIES
+xi.
+SF-LLL: Disclosure of Lobbying Activities